These pages were updated on: 4th Dec 21

 You can find out the status of individual groups on our group readiness page.

-Quick Reference Guide
+Quick Guide to

 A simple guide to returning to face-to-face Scouting, giving you an overview of the process, along with links to further details.

-Templates & Resources
+Templates, Guidelines & Resources